SAT and TOEFL: What You Need to Know About Each Test

 The SAT is a challenging test for all students, including native English speakers.
 Developing strong English language skills is an important part of doing well, as is familiarizing yourself with the test content, question types, and strategies for answering questions and managing your time.

 An important first step is getting to know the structure and format of the test.
-You should explore the types of questions that will pop up in the Reading, Writing, and Math sections.
+You should explore the types of questions that will pop up in the Reading & Writing and Math sections.
 Using high-quality practice materials is also key.
 Make sure yours review exactly what will appear on the test and pair content review with realistic practice questions.

 Just like the TOEFL, you might start your prep with a diagnostic practice test.
 Root out your weak spots, and target them with your studying.
-Non-native English speakers might especially focus on strategies for reading the passages in Reading and Writing and studying rules of grammar, usage, punctuation, and structure.
+Non-native English speakers might especially focus on strategies for reading the passages in Reading & Writing and studying rules of grammar, usage, punctuation, and structure.
 ESL students should also practice word problems in math.
 A third important area to study is the data interpretation questions that will show up on all sections of the SAT.

 How long you prep for the SAT depends on your starting level, and you should define your target scores by researching your prospective colleges' expectations.
 It's best to start several months before your first test and to leave yourself additional testing dates in case you want to retake it and improve.
 Many colleges will take your highest section scores and recombine them into the best possible total score, so taking the SAT more than once, if possible, is usually in your best interest.